kyle-tennison/Magnetite/under-the-hood.md

 \end{bmatrix}
 $$

 Notice how each node appears twice?
 It's $0^{th}$ index is its x-axis, and the $1^{st}$ index is the y axis.
-This is why we increment the column index by one, then the row index by one, then both by one; we're adding the permutations that include the y-axis.
+This is why we increment the column index by one, then the row index by one, then both by one; we do this to add the pair for both x axes, then a mixture of x and y axes, then for both y axes.

 ### Set up the Finite Element Equation